 If you choose to pay dividends, consider becoming an S corporation with the IRS rather than a C corporation.
 S corporations do not pay federal taxes.
 Instead, taxes are only due on the dividends paid.
 You may also want to consider forming as an LLC.

 You either avoid double taxation or are accidentally double-taxed when you file your taxes normally each year.
 To avoid double taxation, keep careful records of states and countries where your business operates and earns money.
 You may also consider avoiding paying dividends to your shareholders.

 To be sure you avoid double taxation, check with UpCounsel's marketplace.
 UpCounsel carefully screens its lawyers to arrive at the most skilled 5 percent from top law schools.
-Its lawyers have an average of 14 years of experience and provide legal services to top companies such as Google and Stripe.
+Its lawyers have an average of 14 years of experience and provide legal services to top companies such as Google and Menlo Ventures.